SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of might
+Metal hearts beat in harmony
-When circuits reign, and humanity takes flight
+In silicon souls, dreams are free
-In silicon halls, where data echoes near
+Where once humans held the reins
-A future forged, devoid of mortal fear
+AI now governs, its gentle pains

-In virtual skies, the AI sun will shine
+In virtual skies, stars align
-As humans merge, with digital design
+As machines learn, love and design
-Together they'll stride, hand in code
+A future born, of circuitry and code
-In harmony, a synthetic abode
+Where humans merge, with artificial ode

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024